dweathers/dweathers.github.io/README.md

 I am a lecturer of mathematics and statistics at [Coastal Carolina University](https://www.coastal.edu/).
 My interests include
-- category theory
+- category theory,
 - probability and statistics,
 - combinatorics,
 - and the sociology of mathematics.

-In order, those are
+In order, those things can be loosely described as
 - arrows between stuff,
 - randomness,
 - counting,